Newson Health - FAQs

 Do you treat patients from overseas?

 Yes, we are able to see patients who reside outside the United Kingdom, Channel Islands or the Isle of Man following a first appointment, but the first appointment must be face-to-face in one of our clinics.
-This doesn’t currently apply to residents of the US and Canada.
+This doesn’t currently apply to residents of the US, Canada or Northern Ireland.

 Follow-up consultations can be virtual, but medication will need to be sent to a UK postal address.
 For more information or if you have any queries, please contact a member of our team on 01789 595004.